BindraAgamjot256/zenos/dev_readme.md

 Things I might implement if I ever finish what I started:
 - Process management (currently just runs one kernel thread)
-- File system (everything is RAM-based)
 - Network stack (serial is good enough for now)
 - SMP support (single-core is simpler)
 - Real hardware support (QEMU is our friend)
+- Large allocation support (processes may need more than 4KiB at a time)
+- An actual testing method (lol maybe)...

 ## Final Notes

 This project exists at the intersection of "educational" and "questionable life choices."
 If you're here to learn OS development, welcome to the pain.
-If you're here to use this as a real OS, please reconsider your life decisions.
+If you're here to use this as a real OS, please reconsider your life decisions, and switch to the superior operating system(~~Linux~~ TempleOS).

 The code quality varies from "not terrible" to "what was I thinking?"
 Comments like "FIX THE FUCKING TEST WILL YOU?" are not bugs, they're features.